rit-sse/WebsiteTheSSEquel/documentation/EnvironmentSetup.md

    ```

    > [!IMPORTANT]
-   > `node -v` should print a `v24.x` release when using the Next.js app default.
-If you use another Node version manager, install Node.js `24.x` LTS for GitHub workers and Docker, or Node.js `25.9.0` for forward-compatibility testing from the repository root, then switch to it before running npm commands.
+   > `node -v` should print a `v26.x` release when using the Next.js app default.
+If you use another Node version manager, install Node.js `26.x` LTS for GitHub workers and Docker and project work.

    If you already use [`nvm`](https://github.com/nvm-sh/nvm), you can use the same version file instead: